U.S. hedge funds sour on Apple; favor dollar stores

 Here then are some of the hot stocks and sectors in which hedge fund managers either took new positions or exited from in the fourth quarter.

-Farallon Capital Management LLC, the hedge fund founded by Thomas Steyer, took a new stake in retailer Sally Beauty Holdings of 4.7 million shares and Jana initiated a new position in retailer Fifth & Pacific Companies (formerly Liz Claiborne Inc) of 3.3 million shares.
+Farallon, founded by recently retired billionaire Thomas Steyer, took a new stake in retailer Sally Beauty Holdings of 4.7 million shares, and Jana initiated a new position in retailer Fifth & Pacific Companies (formerly Liz Claiborne Inc) of 3.3 million shares.

+Eton Park Capital Management, a $12 billion hedge fund run by former Goldman Sachs trader Eric Mindich, initiated a new position in Best Buy Co of 1.6 million shares during the fourth quarter.
+Best Buy was one of the best performing stocks in January, up over 37 percent.

+Tiger Global Management, a roughly $6 billion fund run by Chase Coleman and Feroz Dewann, loaded up on Amazon Inc. Tiger Global now owns 1.23 million shares, up from 480,000.

-Tiger Global Management also trimmed Apple, to 1.05 million shares from 1.3 million, and sold all of its 698,000 shares of Google and its 11.7 million-share stake in Facebook.
-Tiger slashed its Yahoo position to 14 million shares from 25 million.
+Tiger Global trimmed its stake in Apple, to 1.05 million shares from 1.3 million, and sold all of its 698,000 shares of Google Inc and its 11.7 million-share stake in Facebook Inc. Tiger slashed its Yahoo Inc position to 14 million shares from 25 million.

+JAT Capital, founded and run by John A. Thaler, slashed its stake in Facebook to about 530,000 shares, significantly down from 6.1 million.
+But JAT opened a new stake in Yahoo of 2.8 million shares.
+It also re-entered LinkedIn with about 340,000 shares, after dissolving a stake some time in the third quarter.

-Tiger Global also opened a new 1 million-share stake in First Solar, which was one of January’s biggest losers, as it was down 8.75 percent.
+Tiger Global also opened a new 1 million-share stake in First Solar, which was one of January’s biggest losers, down 8.75 percent.

+But JAT Capital slashed its stake in First Solar during the fourth quarter to about 790,000 shares, from about 1.6 million shares.

+Activist investor Daniel Loeb’s Third Point LLC accumulated a $148.2 million stake in Morgan Stanley, buying 7.8 million shares of the securities company.
+The disclosure is the first public acknowledgement of the size of the hedge fund’s position, which was mentioned in an investor letter last month.

-Reporting Svea Herbst-Bayliss and Katya Wachtel; Additional reporting by Sam Forgione; Compiled by Jennifer Ablan and Matthew Goldstein; Editing by Steve Orlofsky
+Reporting Svea Herbst-Bayliss and Katya Wachtel; Additional reporting by Sam Forgione and Aaron Pressman; Compiled by Jennifer Ablan and Matthew Goldstein; Editing by Steve Orlofsky